ruthtempo/online-store-react/src/articles/dynamicRouting.md

 <h2>How to add dynamic routing to your react single page application</h2>

-This article aims to explain how to create routes dynamically as well as how to make dynamic api calls, depending on the selected route.
+This article aims to explain how to create routes dynamically and make dynamic Api calls, depending on the selected route.

 For this demonstration, we will use the example of an online-shop web prototype.

 First, create your react app and install [react-router-dom](https://reactrouter.com/en/v6.3.0/getting-started/installation)

-Next, in our `</App>` component (or wherever you decideto locate your routes ) you need to create our route path as a dynamic route.
+Next, in our `</App>` component (or wherever you decideto locate your routes ) create the route path as a dynamic route.
 A dynamic route has this shape : `:routeName`.

 ```js